vhm1ng/Eternity-Developer-QBCore-Framework/[dev]/[voice]/qb-radio/README.md

 - [Google search link to radio](https://www.aircraftspruce.com/catalog/avpages/yaesuVertexFTA750L.php)

 ## Installation
-- Replace current qb-radio with this version if you want to use it
+- Replace current et-radio with this version if you want to use it
-- Rename qb-radio-v2 to ----> qb-radio    (Make sure you rename the file or it will not work)
+- Rename et-radio-v2 to ----> et-radio    (Make sure you rename the file or it will not work)

 - For a radio effect add this to your server.cfg  `setr voice_enableSubmix 1`